menaaziz27/Zero-to-one/README.md

 - [x] likes not working properly in any user's profile
 - [x] render comment count dynamically
 - [x] adjust search design and logic
+- [] if I deleted a roadmap from dashboard it remains in the user skills